Bitcoin soars 14per cent after Elon Musk namecheck on Twitter

 LONDON: Bitcoin jumped as much as 14per cent on Friday to a two-week high after Tesla Inc chief Elon Musk tagged the cryptocurrency in his Twitter biography.

 Musk wrote simply "#bitcoin" in his biography on the social media site.
-The cryptocurrency was trading at US$37,800 as of 0936 GMT.
+The world's biggest cryptocurrency was up 10.2per cent at US$36,901 as of 1005 GMT.

-The billionaire entrepreneur, followed by 43.7 million on Twitter, has a record of making market-moving comments on the site.
+The billionaire entrepreneur, followed by 43.8 million users on Twitter, has a record of making market-moving comments on the site.

 In December, Musk asked about the possibility of converting "large transactions" of Tesla's balance sheet into bitcoin, in a Twitter exchange with a well-known advocate for the digital currency.